|

 exten => s,2,GotoIf($["${Var_TO}" = "<sip:1777MYCCID@callcentric.com>"]?extension2,s,1:3)

-Where <sip:1777MYCCID@callcentric.com> and <sip:MYCCDID@ss.callcentric.com> are the exact information returned by Callcentric's serves for your 1777 number and any DID on your account, respectively.
+Where <sip:1777MYCCID@callcentric.com> and <sip:MYCCDID@ss.callcentric.com> are the exact information returned by Callcentric's servers for your 1777 number and any DID on your account, respectively.

 And where extension1 and extension2 are contexts which decide where to send the call.
 For example: